 A few years ago Nassim Nicholas Taleb wrote an excellent and thoughtful book called, Antifragile: Things That Gain from Disorder.
 His premise is that as a result of the values and reality of our culture, our artifacts and institutions are fragile—easily damaged by random forces.
+Then he asks us to consider a question.
 What if an object were anti-fragile, and actually thrived on chaos?
-He argues that we should accept uncertainty as not only inevitable, but even beneficial.
+With that challenging notion, he reminds us that uncertainty is not only inevitable, but even beneficial.
 After all, biological organisms can adapt and regenerate in response to random shocks or fluctuations.
 Stress is an essential aspect of life, and it makes you stronger.
-Then Taleb proposes ways to think, design and act from this perspective, up to and including our own self-conceptions and lives.
+So why not think, design and act from this perspective?.

 I have to admit it makes sense.
 Wouldn’t we want trees that are strengthened by stress, organizations that are enhanced by duress, personalities that strengthen when pressed, and lives that thrive when placed under demands?

 When I read the book, it made so much sense to me.
 It was consistent with how I viewed our potential as well as the cultivation of resilience and grit.

 Yet at the time of this writing, I have been feeling fragile.
 And as much as anti-fragility may be an optimal reality, it’s a struggle.

 Some of it is the inevitable decay of age.
 While sixty-two is not especially old by modern standards, the past couple of years have shown a noticeable erosion in my vitality.
 Most recently, I’ve seen the first overt signs of cognitive decline, i.e. mental capacities that are just not what they were.
 With that come the inevitable fears of dementias, loss of vigor, and diminishing independence.
 I know, I'm foreshadowing, but no one gets out without decline and death.